HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 There are two varieties you can get.
 The all green type on the left or one with darker maroon, almost red leaves and stems.

-Care is very easy and we have a popular care guide already on the website if you want to learn more about it.
+Care is very easy and I have a popular care guide already on the website if you want to learn more about it.

 2